joeyschwartz/Casino-Sprint/README.md

 # Casino-Sprint
 Casino sprint is an addicting slot-machine themed racing game!

-Plugins:

-dependencies:
-- react
-- react-dom
-- react-router-dom
-- node
-- express
-- mongoose

-dev:
-- babel loader @babel/preset-env @babel/preset-react @babel/core
-- webpack
-- webpack-dev-server
-- html-webpack-plugin
-- webpack-cli
-- css-loader
-- style-loader
-- nodemon
+Log in with Google, select your character, and let's start racing!